Fork me on GitHub

 Key concepts:

-CronScheduler is not a job executor - it’s a scheduler to enqueue functions periodically.
-Here’s how the system works:
+CronScheduler is not a job executor - it’s a scheduler to periodically enqueue functions.
+When you run rq cron:

-1. Registration: functions are registered along with their intervals and target queues
+1. Registration: functions are registered along with their schedules (interval or cron string) and target queues

-2. First run: registered functions are immediately enqueued when CronScheduler starts
+2. First run: interval based functions are immediately enqueued when CronScheduler starts

 4. Sleep: CronScheduler sleeps until the next job is due